hrhodin/tinyECS/README.md

 Fish: can swim 1 and can walk 0
 Horse: can swim 0 and can walk 1
 Turtle: can swim 1 and can walk 1
-Debug info on all regestry entries:
+Debug info on all registry entries:
    3 components of type class ECS::ComponentContainer<struct Animal>
    2 components of type class ECS::ComponentContainer<struct WaterAnimal>
    2 components of type class ECS::ComponentContainer<struct LandAnimal>